-You may have heard that under English laws, individuals and companies have “freedom to contract“.
-But what on earth does that mean?
+You may have heard that under English laws, individuals and companies have ‘freedom to contract’.
+But what does that jargon mean?

-- you can choose whether you want to enter into a contract, and with which persons (party freedom, or freedom to contract);
+- you can choose whether you enter into a contract, and with which persons (party freedom, or freedom to contract);

-Second, no court can change the contract to make it better.
-The courts have always been clear that it is not their job to make a bad contract better.
-It is their job to act as an ‘umpire’ to enforce the rules you have agreed to apply to the project you are involved in.
-It has no role in making your contract fair.*
+Also be aware that an English court cannot change any bad contract you have signed simply to make it better.
+The courts have always been clear that it is their job to act as an ‘umpire’ to enforce the rules you have agreed to apply to the project you are involved in.
+It has no role in making your contract fair [see note below].

-* A slight anomaly is the court’s role in deciding whether specific contract provisions can be relied on (and enforced) under the Unfair Contract Terms Act 1977 and the Unfair Terms in Consumer Contracts Regulations 1999.
+Note: A slight anomaly is the court’s role in deciding whether specific contract provisions can be relied on (and enforced) under the Unfair Contract Terms Act 1977 and the Consumer Rights Act 2015.